-To enter, just leave a comment below that includes your favorite American and/or comfort food dish.
+Just leave a comment below that includes your favorite American and/or comfort food dish.
 Please include your email, twitter handle, instagram username or some way to contact you in case your comment is drawn as the winner.
 Shipping is restricted to US only, and I’ll announce the winner on September 9 … good luck!

 The winner of this giveaway is Eric … congrats and thanks to everyone who entered!